 This is where I believe a simple editorial calendar is so important.
 It’s just a basic document to fill out that’ll give you a roadmap to always knowing what you’re writing next.
 It frees you up to spend more time on the fun of actually putting posts together—not banging your head against the wall trying to come up with blog post ideas.

-Here’s a simple process I use for coming up with the specific blog posts I write for my own blog.
+If my free Artificial Intelligence-powered blog idea generator tool doesn’t come back with some clever ideas you like, here’s a simple process I use for coming up with the specific blog posts I write for my own blog.

 - Brainstorm blog topics and write them all down: Start by writing down as many ideas or keywords that you can.
 Aim for things you know your target audience would find valuable.
 What questions are they asking?
 Where do you have expertise and can help fill in the blanks?